Announcement: 2024-2025 FAFSA & TASFA are now open!

 UTSA Bold Promise is our commitment to offer high-quality, affordable education to incoming freshmen who come from middle – and low-income Texas families.

-Incoming fall freshmen who qualify by the January 15 financial aid priority deadline will have their tuition covered 100% for eight fall/spring semesters.
-The semesters must be taken consecutively within a 4-year time period (approx. $40,000 value across four years) and eligibility must be maintained.
+Incoming fall freshmen who qualify will have their tuition covered 100% for eight fall/spring semesters.
+The semesters must be taken consecutively within a 4-year time period (approx. $44,000 value across four years) and eligibility must be maintained.
 Tuition is covered by scholarships, grants and tuition exemptions from federal, state and institutional funds.More Info on Bold Promise

 Military benefits help qualifying veterans and their family members get money to cover some or all of the costs for school.
 We encourage all military affiliated students to see if they are eligible for federal or state military benefits to assist with their education.